helioloureiro/opewrt-youtube-blocker/README.md

     firewall rules are enabled

-In order to run based on time, just get into your openwrt box web interface, get into system -> crontab and add the following entry:
+In order to run based on time, just get into your openwrt box web interface, go into system -> crontab and add the following entry:

   `*/5 * * * * /usr/lib/scripts/firewall.sh timetable`